Programming-0101/TheBook/Teach/chapter1-7.md

 Properties are a kind of cross between methods and fields.
 On one hand, they are used in the same way that fields are.
 When you want to assign (or **set**) a value to a property, you place the property on the left side of the assignment operator.
 When you want to use (or **get**) the properties value, you simply reference the property name just as you would a field name.

 Internally, however, the **get** and **set** operations are like the bodies of a method, where you can place instructions to retrieve or change the data in the class or object.
+The technical term for the get and set portions of a property is *accessor*.[^1]

+[^1]: See the Microsoft docs for [Restricting Accessor Accessibility](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/restricting-accessor-accessibility)

 #### Explicitly Implemented Property